FaheemKRahman/faheemkrahman/README.md

 # Hi there, I'm Faheem!

 I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
-I possess experience in areas such as network penetration testing and networking security and I have applied this in numerous roles
+I possess experience in areas such as network penetration testing and networking security and I have applied this in numerous projects.

 ## Motivation